Cbaesparta/Exp8/README.md

 ## output:
 ```
 Enter elements of the first matrix:
-Enter element at position (0, 0): 1
+Enter element at position (0, 0): 458
-Enter element at position (0, 1): 2
+Enter element at position (0, 1): 59
-Enter element at position (0, 2): 3
+Enter element at position (0, 2): 6
-Enter element at position (1, 0): 4
+Enter element at position (1, 0): 78
-Enter element at position (1, 1): 5
+Enter element at position (1, 1): 44
-Enter element at position (1, 2): 6
+Enter element at position (1, 2): 526
-Enter element at position (2, 0): 7
+Enter element at position (2, 0): 3
-Enter element at position (2, 1): 8
+Enter element at position (2, 1): 598
-Enter element at position (2, 2): 9
+Enter element at position (2, 2): 74
 Enter elements of the second matrix:
-Enter element at position (0, 0): 0
+Enter element at position (0, 0): 52
-Enter element at position (0, 1): 1
+Enter element at position (0, 1): 69
-Enter element at position (0, 2): 2
+Enter element at position (0, 2): 74
-Enter element at position (1, 0): 3
+Enter element at position (1, 0): 12
-Enter element at position (1, 1): 6
+Enter element at position (1, 1): 36
-Enter element at position (1, 2): 3
+Enter element at position (1, 2): 78
-Enter element at position (2, 0): 8
+Enter element at position (2, 0): 96
-Enter element at position (2, 1): 4
+Enter element at position (2, 1): 31
-Enter element at position (2, 2): 0
+Enter element at position (2, 2): 01

-Difference of matrices:
+Sum of matrices:
-1 1 1
+97 74 80
-1 -1 3
+90 80 130
--1 4 9
+99 629 75
 ```
 ## code
 ```